Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: Channel Estimation for Flexible Coupler Systems

 where $\mathbf a_m(\phi_j)\in\mathbb C^{V\times 1}$ is the $m$-th local steering vector across the $V$ pilot blocks associated with grid angle $\phi_j$.
 Then, the local sparse recovery problem reduces to estimating the complex path gains on the reduced support.
 Specifically, local stacked observation $\widehat{\mathbf y}_{m,k}\in\mathbb C^{V\times 1}$ follows the following low-dimensional linear model,

 where $\boldsymbol\alpha_k\in\mathbb C^{L_k\times 1}$ collects the path gains aligned with the ordering of indices in $\widehat{\Omega}_k$.
-The reduced model allows each FC antenna to contribute to estimating the path gains using only a few coefficients, instead of processing the full $G$-dimensional sparse vector.
+The reduced model allows each FCA to contribute to estimating the path gains using only a few coefficients, instead of processing the full $G$-dimensional sparse vector.